venkylm10/iitg-auto-login/README.md

 ## Installation

 Follow the steps below to install and configure the IITG Auto Login:
+If you already have installed previous version.
+Uninstall it using the previous uninstall.sh script

 1. **Download the repository**:
    Clone this repository or download the files to your local machine.